Lukasz-Lipinski/Lukasz-Lipinski/README.md

 - 👋 Hi, I’m @Lukasz-Lipinski
 - 👀 I’m interested in HTML/CSS/JS.
 I get interested in websites and web applications.
 - My main goal is to become Senior React Developer.
-To get it I constantly expend my knowledge of Frontend (especially React and Sass) and gain practial experience by creating new projects using ReactJS.
+To get it I constantly expend my knowledge of Frontend (especially Angular, React and Sass) and gain practial experience by creating new projects using ReactJS.
 - 📫 How to reach me l.lipinski1993@gmail.com

 <!---